Ortuna/heroku-buildpack-tex/README.md

     -----> Fetching TeX Live 20120511
     ...

-As this currently does not auto-detect new fonts that have been added to the bin/tex_dependencies subfolders, the bin/compile shell script will have to be updated.
+As this currently does not auto-detect new fonts that have been added to the bin/tex_dependencies subfolders, the bin/compile shell script will have to be updated manually for new fonts.
 For example, this script adds the [hfbright font package](http://www.ctan.org/tex-archive/fonts/ps-type1/hfbright).
-The compile script then adds the command:
+As the hfbright font package contains a map file, the following command had to be added to the bin/compile script:

     updmap-sys --enable Map=hfbright.map